Dinesh271295/DEV-TINDER-BACKEND/apiList.md

 - PATCH /profile/password

 ## connectionRequestRouter
-- POST /request/send/:status/:toUserId
+- POST /request/send/:status/:toUserId -- status can be ignored or interested

-- POST /request/review/accepted/:requestId
-- POST /request/review/rejected/:requestId
+- POST /request/review/:status/:requestId -- status can be rejected or accepted

 ## userRouter
 - GET /user/connections